 - What other drugs will affect estradiol transdermal?

 Apply a skin patch as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra patches to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include nausea, vomiting, and vaginal bleeding.
+Overdose symptoms may include severe nausea or vaginal bleeding.